springyworks/maxGraph-kos/README.md

 This example assumes that
 - you are building an application that includes the maxGraph dependency, and it has been installed as explained above.
+- your application uses a build tool or a bundler for its packaging.
+Direct usage of `maxGraph` in a web page is not supported (for more details, see [#462](https://github.com/maxGraph/maxGraph/discussions/462)).
 - your application includes a page that defines an element with the id `graph-container`.
 - you want to use `TypeScript`, adapt it if you want to use `JavaScript` (mainly, remove references to the 'type' syntax).